 I got a bit pissed off another day.
 I spent the whole day walking around the city and didn't eat since breakfast.
 Thus I was really hungry when I got back to the hostel.
 Luckily I had my plastic container with pizza leftovers from the previous day plus a plastic bag filled with grapes from North Macedonia in the dorm rooms' fridge.
 I was really excited to shuffle that into my mouth.

 I opened the fridge and it was all gone!
 No way!
 Really?
 I went down to the reception to ask if the cleaning staff might have removed it although I labeled it as it's common at hostels.
 They assured me that they didn't which meant that one of the guys in the dorm must have taken it.
-So whoever it was...you suck!
-Seriously!
+So whoever it was...seriously!
 Just ask!
 I'd would have shared it with you since it was more than enough for two persons.
 Although the value of those things was low, the fact that someone simply took my stuff made me a bit mad.
 Even the plastic container was gone.
 At least that one could that person have left behind.
 So I walked a bit hangry to the nearest supermarket with a deli and got a big portion of moussaka.
 Luckily it even came in a solid plastic container.